Conservation at the Bioparc Geneva

 Animal Assisted Therapy

 Bioparc Geneva uses contact with animals to help people with physical, psychological and/or social difficulties.
-The stimulation animal provoke that makes it an excellent mediator of social relations.
+The stimulation that the animal provokes, makes it an excellent mediator of social relations.
 The Bioparc Geneva is the only institution in Switzerland to offer such activities with exotic animals.

 Scientific Research and Expertise

-The Bioparc is a center of competence and expertise on wild, local and exotic animals.
-The Biopark is an essential player in the field of knowledge about animal species, from information on how to adopt the best behavior towards local wildlife, to the training of animal caretakers, through research and expert advice to the authorities.
+The Bioparc is a centre of competence and expertise on wild, local and exotic animals.
+The Biopark is an essential player in the field of knowledge about animal species, from information on how to adopt the best behaviour towards local wildlife, to the training of animal caretakers, through research and expert advice to the authorities.